magicstickuk/multisite-post-duplicator/readme.txt

 	* Categories.
 (If the category doesn't exist in the destination site then the category is created and assigned to the post)
 	* Taxonomy terms. (make sure taxonomy is also registered on your destination site).
 	* Parent and child relationships (must use batch duplication option to achieve this).
+	* Site Media files to other sites on your network
 	* ACF Fields
 	* ACF Field Groups (sync field groups within your network!)